CR91TQ94/INFINITE-NUMBER-OF-MEMORABLE-SEED-PHRASES-FOR-COLD-STORAGE/README.md

 ## USING OTHER INPUTS
 Use always AES encryption + various hashes. **Never use "only hash" to generate the entropy.** Remember, in 10-20 years maybe we will have quantum computers, these will be able to check hashes of every single word or combination in all available books.
 So be smart.

-As an idea, you can use, instead of 3 verses, following inputs:
+As an idea, instead of three verses that generate three hashes, you can use following inputs:

-1. Use 3 ISBN numbers of exact edition of your top 3 books.
+1. Use three ISBN numbers of exact edition of your top three books.
 This could be:
 ISBN 978-3828-4757-43-85, or similar.
-1. 3 phone numbers of your family, incl. international call (example: +44578439574389) Use 3 chemical formulas such as: (CH3)3CH, C12H16N2 or so.
+1. three phone numbers of your family, incl. international call (example: +44578439574389)
+1. Use three chemical formulas such as: (CH3)3CH, C12H16N2 or so for each of three hashes.
-1. 3 engine types of your beloved Mercedes cars such as: M260 E20 DE LA, M282 DE14 or similar
+1. three engine types of your beloved Mercedes cars such as: M260 E20 DE LA, M282 DE14 or similar
-1. The first 30 notes in a three-part fugue, each voice is the separate input, such as: 64,67,61,62,66,63,63,62,68,69,65,63,63,62,68,69,6564,67,61 for voice 1 and so on.
+1. The first 30 notes in a three-part fugue, each voice is the separate input, such as: 64,67,61,62,66,63,63,62,68,69,65,63,63,62,68,69,65,64,67,61 for voice 1 and so on for voice 2 and 3.

 So be creative, but not too creative, otherwise you will forget it!
-You can use something mathematical formulas with various lengths such as "pi^13.55".
+You can use something like mathematical formulas with various lengths such as "pi^13.55".
 Remember: you should be able to remember it!

 ##  THE MATH
 "But in 10 or 20 years these sites will maybe not work!"